ssaniva/cs594-spring-2015/exams/exam4.md

 ---

 We will use the stop words found here `http://xpo6.com/list-of-english-stop-words/` for questions 1 - 4 below.
+Please down the raw txt file from: `http://xpo6.com/wp-content/uploads/2015/01/stop-word-list.txt` which is at the bottom of the page.

 Consider [The Picture of Dorian Gray](https://www.gutenberg.org/cache/epub/174/pg174.txt) by Oscar Wilde, answer questions 1 and 2.